Mental Disorders: Major Types, Symptoms & Proven Treatments

 • Limited use of social media reduces stress.

-• Food rich in omega-3 fatty acids, fiber, vitamin-B is beneficial for the brain.
+• Food rich in omega-3 fatty acids, fiber, and vitamin B is beneficial for the brain.

-• Regular exercise, participating in creative work, nature walk etc.
+• Regular exercise, participating in creative work, nature walks, etc.

 • Meet a psychiatrist or psychologist if symptoms appear.